fishjam-dev/book/src/webrtc/vad.md

 ### Detecting silence
 Detecting silence uses the same idea of a time window and comparing average volume to the threshold as detecting speech.
 We have found it rather tricky to tweak the values in such a way that speech is detected swiftly, and silence detection isn't too aggressive.
-For that reason, we need to apply an additional condition to silence detection -a time for which the average value must be below the threshold to mark voice activity on the audio stream as silence.
+For that reason, we need to apply an additional condition to silence detection - a time for which the average value must be below the threshold to mark voice activity on the audio stream as silence.

 ### Things to watch out for during implementation
 In no particular order: